Guidelines for Writing a Master Thesis

 The deadline for submission of a master thesis is specified in the Academic calendar.
 After being submitted, the thesis will be assessed.
 The reviewer and supervisor reports are both necessary documents for the defence before the State Final Examination Committee.
 The basic guidelines are as follows:

 - An electronic version of the thesis should be submitted to SIS at the same time.
 Detailed information can be found here.
-The electronic file should not exceed 850 MB in size.
+The electronic file (with attachments) should not exceed 850 MB in size.

 - Every submitted master thesis is examined and a report is prepared by the supervisor and the reviewer to assess the content and formal qualities of the work.
 For this purpose there is a pre-printed report form.